Dr. Na Zou

 Research Interests

-Machine Learning: Fairness in Machine Learning, Interpretable Machine Learning, Transfer Learning, Sparse Learning, Uncertainty Quantification
+Machine Learning: Shortcut Learning, Interpretable Machine Learning, Transfer Learning, Sparse Learning, Uncertainty Quantification

 Network Modeling and Inference: Dynamic Networks, Network Embedding with Heterogeneous Information, Anomaly Detection